-If you love a versatile recipe that can be made into a snack or meal, then you’ll love this Black Bean Corn & Feta Dip!
-We love having this as a snack, side dish or main meal by turning it into a Chipotle-style bowl.
+If you love a versatile recipe that can be made into a snack or meal, then you'll love this easy bean dip!
+Have it as a snack, side dish or a main meal by turning it into a Chipotle-style bowl.

 Made with canned beans, sweet corn, crumbled feta cheese, red bell pepper, green onions, fresh cilantro and dressed in an apple cider vinaigrette.
 The perfect combo of sweet, tangy and salty!